“Wildflower” Lyrics Meaning (Billie Eilish)

 Did I cross the line?

-Verse 2: Comparison and Insecurity
+Verse 2: The Comparison

 Well, good things don’t last